-- 10. To override the behavior of the segment mapping algorithm when it encounters data values in an unexpected format, you can change the selection under Nonconforming Data behavior.
+- 10. To override the behavior of the segment mapping algorithm when it encounters data values in an unexpected format, you can change the selection under If Nonconforming data is encountered.
 By default, the segment mapping algorithm will Use global setting as specified on the Algorithm Settings page.
 Selecting Mark job as Failed will instruct the segment mapping algorithm to throw an exception that will result in the job failing.
-Selecting Mark job as Succeeded will instruct the segment mapping algorithm to ignore the non-conformant data and not throw an exception.
-Note that Mark job as Succeeded will result in the non-conformant data not being masked should the job succeed, but the Monitor page will display a warning that can be used to report the non-conformant data events. - 11.
+Selecting Mark job as Succeeded will instruct the segment mapping algorithm to the segment mapping algorithm to ignore the nonconforming data and not throw an exception.
+Note that Mark job as Succeeded will result in the nonconforming data not being masked should the job succeed, but the Monitor page will display a warning that can be used to report the nonconforming data events. - 11.
 When you are finished, click Save. - 12.
 Before you can use the algorithm in a profiling job, you must add it to a domain.
 If you are not using the Masking Engine Profiler to create your inventory, you do not need to associate the algorithm with a domain.